 Because of its portability and ease of use, I love using my cell phone for capturing everyday moments that I might not have recorded because my camera wasn’t at hand.
 It’s perfect for a fun selfie with friends or capturing the cute thing your cat did today.

-But when it comes to the BIG memories, the memories of the people you love, then nothing will do but the best, and that’s a professional photo printed BIG on your wall!
-These all-important photos are meant to be hung, shared, and loved.
+But when it comes to the *BIG little* memories, the memories of the people you love, then nothing will do but the best.
+These all-important photos are meant to be shared, printed out, hung up on the wall, and loved.

 Looking for photos of the people you love?
-I’d love to talk to you more about capturing your relationship in an epic photo session that will leave you with a lifetime of memories.
-Get in touch.
+I’d love to talk to you more about capturing your relationship in a relaxed in-home photo session that will leave you with a lifetime of memories.
+Get in touch here to book!